Kirazul/Cozify/README.md

 ## Overview

 Cozify is a single-page application designed for anime enthusiasts.
 It aggregates anime content through the YumaAPI, providing access to a vast library of anime series with both subbed and dubbed options.
-The application focuses on user experience with features like watch history tracking, achievement trophies, and an intelligent video player with automatic retry logic.
+The application features a custom HLS video player with subtitle support, quality selection, and a dedicated backend proxy for CORS-free streaming.

 ---